 - For all transfer credit, it is the student’s responsibility to do the following:

-- Verify that the off-campus study program/university is on the List of Recognized Programs/Providers or has been successfully petitioned. **
+- Verify that the program of study is a Rhodes, Exchange, or Affiliated Program, or has been successfully petitioned.

-- Verify that courses intended to be taken for major or minor credit have been approved by the appropriate department or program chair in consultation with the faculty adviser.
+- Verify that courses intended to be taken in the major or minor area of study have been approved by the appropriate department or program chair in consultation with the faculty adviser.
 Such approval is granted only through the signature of the department or program chair on the student’s Off-Campus Study Application.

 - Request an official transcript with final grades from the program attended be sent to: